What are soft skills?

-Finally, Renée offers two key tips for managers with regards to soft skill training for customer service teams.
+Finally, Renée offers two tips for managers regarding soft skill training for customer service teams.

 “The most important thing managers can do is be hands-on.
 Pay attention to employees.
 Get to know their strengths and what skills need improving.
-Training is the key to improving employees’ behaviours.
+Training is the key to improving employees’ behaviors.

 Don’t just train, though; follow up to make sure the employee is using the training correctly.
 When you see an employee doing something right, provide positive feedback.
 Likewise, when you see an employee falling back to old habits, provide constructive feedback.”